STIXProject/stixproject.github.io/idioms/indicator/malicious-email-attachment/index.md

 ## Scenario

 This scenario consists of several related indicators used to represent a malicious e-mail.
-The e-mail has a somewhat subject (it always starts with "[IMPORTANT] Please Review Before" and is followed by a date in the near future) asking for a document to be reviewed but has a random sender.
+The e-mail has a somewhat unique subject pattern (it always starts with "[IMPORTANT] Please Review Before" and is followed by a date in the near future) asking for a document to be reviewed but has a random sender.
 It includes an attachment to a file with the extension ".doc.exe", but the actual file is somewhat variable so no consistent hash could be identified.
+It is desired to enable detection of this complete multi-part pattern or either of its partial patterns.

 ## Data model